The Ansible Development Cycle

 We do not merge every PR.
 Here are some tips for making your PR useful, attractive, and merge-worthy.

-Changelogs help users and developers keep up with changes to Ansible.
-Ansible builds a changelog for each release from fragments.
-You must add a changelog fragment to any PR that changes functionality or fixes a bug in ansible-base.
-You do not have to add a changelog fragment for PRs that add new modules and plugins, because our tooling does that for you automatically.
+Changelogs help users and developers keep up with changes to ansible-core and Ansible collections.
+Ansible and many collections build changelogs for each release from fragments.
+For ansible-core and collections using this model, you must add a changelog fragment to any PR that changes functionality or fixes a bug.